Documentation / Plugins

 VOLUME /sitespeed.io

 Plugins in sitespeed.io should inherit the sitespeed.io plugin.
-This has been added in sitespeed.io 27.0.0.
-Implement that base class and you will get some functioonality for free.
+This was added in sitespeed.io 27.0.0.
+Implement that base class and you will get some functionality for free.

 In your dependencies for your plugin, make sure to add the latest version of the plugin.